zeroc-ice/ice-demos/python/Ice/async/README.md

 ```

 The demo invocation can either have a short response time or require a
 significant amount of time to complete.
-For the long running request
+The client uses AMI for requests to
-the client uses AMI and the server uses AMD to process the request.
+not block the asyncio event loop and the server uses AMD to process the long
+running request.

 [1]: https://doc.zeroc.com/ice/3.7/language-mappings/python-mapping/client-side-slice-to-python-mapping/asynchronous-method-invocation-ami-in-python
 [2]: https://doc.zeroc.com/ice/3.7/language-mappings/python-mapping/server-side-slice-to-python-mapping/asynchronous-method-dispatch-amd-in-python